 Intentional acts refer to the abuse or neglect of patients.
 Examples include:

-• Engaging in a sexual relationship with the patient (this is always considered sexual abuse, even if the patient consented to the sexual contact, because this is an abuse of power).
+Engaging in a sexual relationship with the patient (this is always considered sexual abuse, even if the patient consented, because this is an abuse of power).

 Can You Sue for Psychologist Malpractice?

-The legal team at Curcio Law Offices is equipped to handle both medical malpractice cases and wrongful death cases.
+The Chicago wrongful death lawyers at Curcio & Casciato is equipped to handle both medical malpractice cases and wrongful death cases.
 We can analyze the details of your case, help you determine the best course of action, and help you recover damages.

 Damages for Psychologist Malpractice